 Russia has registered the world's first coronavirus vaccine for animals

-world's first coronavirus vaccine for animals developed in a lab
+The world's first coronavirus vaccine for animals has been developed that could potentially protect pets in the future.

 According to the state's agricultural regulator, Russia has registered the world's first coronavirus vaccine for animals.